 Unique culturally important features: Features having significance for or being representative of human activities or beliefs.
 Examples could include, but are not limited to, documented areas such as archaeological sites, unusual historical sites, cemeteries and sacred sites.
 Typically these sites have been documented in databases established by state governments or the federal government and have been significant historically.
+In Australia, these include National Heritage Places, indigenous heritage sites and indigenous protected areas.

-Unique geological features: Naturally occurring physical features on Earth's surface, which are unique or locally rare, typically limited in extent (0.1 to 100 acres), often less than 10 acres.
+Unique geological features: Naturally occurring physical features on Earth's surface, which are unique or locally rare, typically limited in extent (0.1 to 100 hectares), often less than 10 hectares.
 Examples could include, but are not limited to, exceptional waterfalls, stream or river gorges, canyons, arches, caves or mine entrances, outcrops of fossil beds or rare mineral deposits, bluffs, buttes and cliffs.
+In Australia, these include World Heritage Properties and geoheritage sites.